 You can manage all your online subscriptions using virtual cards.
 Just use a virtual card for each of your subscriptions, and keep it to one card per vendor.
 That way, you can track all your subscriptions in one place, you’re protected if the card information is compromised, and you can easily see if you’re being overcharged.
 Plus, with the additional controls that many virtual cards offer, like spending limits, card freezes, deleting cards, etc., you are in control anytime something with the subscription needs to change.
 And, if a certain vendor is trying to corner you, or make it difficult to cancel their service, you simply delete the card.
 No more painful cancellation calls.

-Four: If you need to freeze
+4. If you need to freeze your card

 Most virtual credit cards allows you to freeze your card at any time.
 This means if you fear your data has been compromised or you want to make sure you are not being double charged, you can simply freeze the card.
 By having the power to freeze your card and keep your funds safe, you take your finances back into your own hands.

-Five: If you like control over your money
+5. If you like control over your money

-While not all virtual cards are created equal, many virtual cards give you more controls than you are used to on your regular credit cards.
+While not all virtual credit cards are created equal, many virtual cards give you more controls than you are used to on your regular credit cards.
 In addition to being able to freeze your card whenever you need to, you can set up a spend limits, a date for the card to close, or have it automatically close after the first charge.
 Most give you the option to keep a virtual card open or closed for however long it suits your business.This allows you to protect your information from hackers and dishonest sellers.
 It can even help streamline your processes and keep your real card information private even from employees if needs be.

-Divvy allows you to do all of these things on our platform with burner and subscription cards built in Plus on Divvy when you create a virtual card you select the budget and category, so that whenever a charge comes in, your expense report is already done.
+Divvy allows you to do all of these things on our platform with burner and subscription cards built in, plus on Divvy when you create a virtual card you select the budget and category, so that whenever a charge comes in, your expense report is already done.
 Virtual cards are easy to create and manage in the Divvy platform on your computer or your phone.
 And the best part is, we do it all for free.